SKrotkih/NeuralNetwork/README.md

 CleverBoard is an iOS App developed with Neural Network algorithm for recognizing images.
 You can teach to recognize 6 symbols.
 Draw three times every symbol.
 Then the app will be learning some time.
 After that you can draw symbol which will be rcognized.
 It is very easy.
-The app saves the learned model and you don't have to learn every time.
+The app consists learned model which can recognize decimal number from 1 to 6.
+You can create your own model on the LERN screen.

 I consider the CleverBoard as a code example.
 Here used RxSwift, MVVM.